-Coming from a family with 4 generations of barbers, I never had to ask myself this question.
-My father buzzed my hair until I was 6 years old, and my brother Semion practiced on my hair ever since(but that is a story for another time).
+Coming from a family of four generations of barbers, I never had to ask myself this question.
+My father buzzed my hair until I was six years old, and my brother Semion practiced on my hair ever since but that is a story for another time.
 After moving to New York City in 1999 finding a great barber or hairstylist was never a problem since NYC was full of top level professionals.
 After we moved to Denver, Colorado in 2001, though, the overwhelming amount of compliments Semion received from both professionals in the industry and clients for his skill and delivery of service made us question the Colorado haircutting industry.

-But above all, we nurture respect and open communication from within.
-At the end of the day, whether you are team member or a client we are all humans that have feelings, families, and goals; in short, we are part of the community.
+But above all, we nurture respect and open communication from within the company.
+At the end of the day, whether you are a team member or a client we are all humans that have feelings, families, and goals; in short, we are part of the community.
 Semion is not just a place where we cut hair.
-Rather, it is a place where we build relationships between team members.
+Instead, it is a place where we build relationships between team members.
 We are the connection between a Starbucks barista to a tax accountant at Ernst and Young.
 Some clients call us affordable therapy doctors.
 The foundation of our industry should not dwell on how prestigious the brand is.
 Instead, it should dwell on whether or not we “CARE” about each other.
-It is not just a top notch haircut.
+It is not just a top-notch haircut.
 It is about a relationship that we are proud to support and share with others.
 The prestige is not the goal.
 It is only a by-product.
 That’s why when we were named the 5280 Top Barbershop in Denver Colorado for 2013 and 2014 we did not even know about it until our clients told us!

 - What’s with extremes?!
 Where is the balance between the two: great atmosphere and great haircut?!
-The balance is at Semion Barbershop, where professionals are not born but are made with a serious training program under strict supervision of Semion Kikirov.
+The balance is at Semion Barbershop, where professionals are not born but are made with a serious training program under the strict supervision of Semion Kikirov.

-No need to try your luck at Russian Roulette.
-Just come to Semion Barbershop and become part of the Risk-Free Haircut Experience.
+No need to try your luck at Russian Roulette, just come to Semion Barbershop and become part of the Risk-Free Haircut Experience.